 If you’re more of a reader than a watcher, then having an extra bookshelf or two is another way to add some storage to the room.
 If there’s no room on the wall, try stacking them to make it look like a little library.

-Having a designated place for phones, tablets, laptops, etc., makes it easier to keep everything in one place, which also reduces the number of cords you have to deal with.
+A new living room essential, having a designated place for phones, tablets, laptops, etc., makes it easier to keep everything in one place, reducing the number of cords you have to deal with.

 An easy solution is a cord box for those who are constantly trying to untangle themselves from their electronics.
+You can hide your cords behind the coffee table or media console, but a cord organizer can help.
 It keeps them out of sight and within reach while also keeping things organized.

 Having an extra couple of extension cords for the power strip is vital if you have many electronic devices to plug in.
 Some people even use USB hubs by plugging them into their TV to charge everything while watching movies.